Strawberry Rhubarb Crumb Bars

 Strawberry Rhubarb Crumb Bars are the perfect spring dessert, where tender, buttery cake meets sweet strawberries and tart rhubarb.

-Every once in awhile, I threaten (myself!) to just chuck out all the loose recipes I have stashed away to try “some day”.
-Keeping them organized is a pain.
-And nobody pays me any attention any more as I’m sifting through the pile, frustrated and mumbling under my breath, unable to find a recipe I know I saved. (whine…)
+Every once in awhile, I dare myself to just chuck out all the loose recipes I have stashed away to try “some day”.
+Because keeping them organized can be a royal pain.

 - 1/2 c. unsalted butter, melted, plus room temperature butter for pan

 for the bars:

 - 1/2 lb. rhubarb, cut into 1/2'' pieces

 - 1/2 lb. strawberries, hulled and sliced 1/4" thick

 - 3/4 c. unsalted butter, at room temperature

 - 1-1/2 c. powdered sugar, plus more for dusting finished bars